Derling/pymetacritic/README.md

 # pygamecritic
-Still in development
+Still in developmentWeb<br/>
-Wen scraper for pulling gaming review scores from metacritic.
+Web scraper for pulling gaming review scores from metacritic.
 Aim to analyze data using matplotlib.pyplot.